 - 1) Smoking is prohibited within any communal parts of the building in line with Smoke Free England legislation. - 2) Hot working is not normally carried out.
-If essential maintenance requires the use of hot work processes, then corporate policies and procedures are to be followed. - 5) Portable electrical equipment used as part of the Caretaking / Cleaning regime is subject to annual PAT Testing.
+If essential maintenance requires the use of hot work processes, then corporate policies and procedures are to be followed. - 3) The fixed electrical installation should be tested every 5 years, all electrical systems were in date of the 5-yearly inspection.
+The last 5-yearly inspection was carried out on 16/12/2021.
+It should be noted that not all electrical cupboards could be accessed. - 4) Individual balconies should be cleared of any plastic (non-fire resistant) screening or other material(s) that would support fire growth & development. - 5) Portable electrical equipment used as part of the Caretaking / Cleaning regime is subject to annual PAT Testing.
 This information is held by the Estate Services Manager Bryan Low. - 6) Portable heaters are not allowed in any common parts of the premises. - 7) Gas appliances and pipework (where installed) are subject to annual testing and certification.
 This cyclical contract is managed by the inhouse Gas Team. - 8) As per tenancy agreements, flammable liquids or gas cylinders should not be stored on site.